Kerlingarfjöll – Steaming valleys and surreal landscapes

 Various volcanic and geological features

-Kerlingarfjöll is nestled beneath the shadow of Hofsjökull.
+Kerlingarfjöll is nestled beneath the shadow of Hofsjökull glacier.
 It sits at the intersection where the Eastern and Western Volcanic Riftzones merge before they continue north as one.

 This creates a mad combination of terrain, with geothermal activity colliding in spectacular displays with packs of snow and ice and glaciers.
 A huge massif of colourful rhyolite mountains, intersected by steaming gullies and valleys, where the earth is fuming, hissing, bubbling and gurgling from several nooks and crannies.
 The whole mountain range is basicly one big caldera, created by eruptions from underneath at a time when there were still glaciers on top of it.